Mmaheshbabu123/MakePackager/README.md

  ```

 If you want to apply middleware authentication automatically, just add the `CustomRouteServiceProvider`.
 This will ensure that the middleware is added by default.
+If you don't want to use the custom middleware setup, you can remove the extension of CustomRouteServiceProvider and instead extend ServiceProvider directly.

 # MakePackager Artisan Commands